segmentio/segment-docs/src/reverse-etl/index.md

 ## Example use cases
 Use Reverse ETL when you want to:
-* Sync lead scores created in the warehouse to Salesforce to customize interactions with prospects and optimize sales opportunities
+* Sync lead scores created in the warehouse to Salesforce to customize interactions with prospects and optimize sales opportunities.
 * Connect Google Sheets to a view in the warehouse for other business teams to have access to up-to-date reports.
 * Sync enriched data to Mixpanel for a more complete view.
 * Sync audiences and other data built in the warehouse to Braze, Iterable, or Hubspot or Salesforce Marketing Cloud for personlized marketing campaigns.